devmdave/AndOn/README.md

 1. Operator reports a broken welding gun at Station A.

-2. Supervisor acknowledges the problem from the app.
+2. Engineer acknowledges the problem from the app.

-3. Technician resolves the issue and logs "Replaced welding torch head – tested OK".
+3. Engineer/Technician resolves the issue and logs "Replaced welding torch head – tested OK".

-4. System marks the problem as resolved and stores the complete history.
+4. System marks the problem as resolved and stores the action taken.